Granada Hills Charter: Robotics

-In 2017, Granada Hills Charter won 1st place in Original Advocacy at the CHSSA State Tournament, taking 14th overall.
-In 2011, Granada Hills Charter won the Stanford Junior Varsity LD tournament (Yellow River).
-It was also the 2008 CHSSA State Champion in Thematic interpretation.
-In 2011 the school took 13th at the CHSSA State tournament in Original Prose and Poetry.

 Marching Band & Color Guard

 In 2012, the Granada Hills Charter High School Marching Band was awarded a bronze medal at the 2012 SCSBOA Division 5A Field Show Championships.
-In 2016, the Highlander Band participated in the 2016 Bands of America St. George Regional Championships in St. George, Utah and was awarded and recognized as an SCSBOA 4A Finalist that year.
+In 2016, the Highlander Band participated in the 2016 Bands of America St. George Regional Championships in St. George, Utah and was awarded and recognized as a SCSBOA 4A Finalist that year.

 Athletics

 Baseball

-Ryan Braun was a four-year letterman on the Granada Hills High School baseball team, and three-year team captain and Most Valuable Player (MVP).
+Ryan Braun was a four-year letterman on the Granada Hills High School baseball team, and a three-year team captain and Most Valuable Player (MVP).
 In 2002, he batted .451 as a senior, with an OBP of .675, and broke the school record for career home runs with 25.

-Basketball

-Cross Country
+Cross country

-The girls varsity Cross Country team won the City League Championship in 2021.
+The girls' varsity cross country team won the City League Championship in 2021.
+The boys' cross country teams in all three divisions--10th grade, junior varsity, and varsity--won the city championship from 1963-1973.

 Football

 In 1970, Granada Hills High School won the L.A.
-City Football Championship with the five-receiver passing attack innovated by Coach Jack Neumeier later known as the spread offense that a few years later attracted the attention of John Elway's father, Jack Elway, after the Elway family moved to Los Angeles when Jack Elway assumed the head football coaching position at California State University, Northridge.
+City Football Championship with the five-receiver passing attack developed by Coach Jack Neumeier later known as the spread offense.
+A few years later, this innovation attracted the attention of John Elway's father, Jack Elway, after Jack Elway assumed the head football coaching position at California State University, Northridge, and the Elway family moved to Los Angeles.